MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerflatbedconfiguration.md

 # Windows.Devices.Scanners.ImageScannerFlatbedConfiguration

 ## -description
-Represents the Flatbed scan source of the scanner.
+Represents the flatbed scan source of the scanner.

 ## -remarks
 This runtime class implements the [IImageScannerSourceConfiguration](iimagescannersourceconfiguration.md) interface and the [IImageScannerFormatConfiguration](iimagescannerformatconfiguration.md) interface.